Michelle Pfeiffer: 1990s

 In 1990, Pfeiffer formed her own film production company, Via Rosa Productions, with business partner Kate Guinzburg, whom she had met on the set of Sweet Liberty (1986).
-The company was under a picture deal with Touchstone Pictures, a film label of The Walt Disney Studios.
-That year, Pfeiffer began earning $1 million per film, and took on the part of the Soviet book editor Katya Orlova in the film adaptation of John le Carré's The Russia House, with Sean Connery, a role that required her to adopt a Russian accent.
-For her efforts, she was rewarded with a Golden Globe nomination for Best Performance by an Actress in a Motion Picture – Drama.
-Pfeiffer then landed the role of damaged waitress Frankie in Garry Marshall's Frankie and Johnny (1991), a film adaptation of Terrence McNally's Broadway play Frankie and Johnny in the Clair de Lune, which reunited her with her Scarface co-star, Al Pacino.
-The casting was seen as controversial by many, as Pfeiffer was considered far too beautiful to play an "ordinary" waitress; Kathy Bates, the original Frankie on Broadway, also expressed disappointment over the producers' choice.
+The company was under a picture deal with Touchstone Pictures, a film label of Walt Disney Studios.
+That year, Pfeiffer began earning $1 million per film and took on the part of the Soviet book editor Katya Orlova in the film adaptation of John le Carré's The Russia House, a role that required her to adopt a Russian accent.
+For her efforts, she was rewarded with a Golden Globe Award for Best Actress in a Motion Picture – Drama.
+Pfeiffer then landed the role of the waitress Frankie in Garry Marshall's Frankie and Johnny (1991), a film adaptation of Terrence McNally's Broadway play Frankie and Johnny in the Clair de Lune, which reunited her with her Scarface co-star Al Pacino.
+The casting was seen as controversial by many, as Pfeiffer was considered far too beautiful to play an "ordinary" waitress.
+Kathy Bates, the original Frankie on Broadway, also expressed disappointment over the producers' choice.
 Pfeiffer herself stated that she took the role because it "wasn't what people would expect of [her]".
-Pfeiffer was once again nominated for a Golden Globe Award for Best Actress – Motion Picture Drama for her performance.
+She was once again nominated for a Golden Globe Award for Best Actress in a Motion Picture – Drama for her performance.